MileHacker Logo

 • Live music venues are limited.
 Some small bars or cafes might occasionally hold local musicians.

-• Look at local listings or ask at your accommodation for weekend events.
+• Check local listings or ask at your accommodation for weekend events.

-• Kurashiki Public Hall hosts local entertainment and community events.
+• Kurashiki Public Hall hosts local performances and events in the community.

 • Major theatrical productions aimed at tourists are not a feature of Kurashiki.